dperique/kube-tests/README.md

 The test:

-* Setup a full-mesh ping or full-mesh iperf test
+* Setup and run a full-mesh ping or full-mesh iperf test
 * Upgrade the calico daemonset
   * the calico pods should restart in a rolling fashion
   * You should see no loss in traffic
 * Repeat with more traffic as needed
+* Restart several Pods (this will make calico give more IP addresses)
+* Setup and run a full-mesh ping or full-mesh iperf test

 Calico upgrades from 2.x to 3.x require a database migration.
 We use kubespray to run this upgrade.
 Repeat the same test above except upgrade from Calico 2.x to 3.x.